 What Is Subcontractor Management?

-Once contractors hire subcontractors, it is their duty to fill them in on expectations and employer policies.
-This establishes communication and ensures everyone is on the same page.
-With practicing good subcontractor management, this debrief will be structured the same way for every project to ensure all information is addressed.
+Once contractors hire subcontractors, it’s their duty to fill them in on expectations and employer policies, which is done by creating a subcontractor agreement.
+This construction document establishes communication and ensures everyone is on the same page.

 Almost all construction projects use subcontractors.
 In fact, subcontractors do the majority of the labor.
 Using subcontractors can be extremely advantageous, but it necessitates skilled subcontractor management to avoid organizational issues and lapses in communication.